Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 TRANSPORTATION: Hovedbanegården, Tivoli (Bernstorffsgade) → Rådhuspladsen St. via 2A bus toward Tingbjerg Gavlhusvej (3 min, direct, free w/ Copenhagen Discover Card or DKK 24)

-Take a good few hours to rest after another very long day of adventuring, then head outside once more to enjoy dinner at Vækst.
-Another restaurant I pulled off the 2023 Michelin Guide, I was completely BLOWN AWAY by how delicious and cost-effective this multi-course traditional Danish meal ended up being.
-You’ll enter a greenhouse-looking structure with hanging plants and moody lowlights illuminating the glass framework.
-The dinner is marketed as a 3-course meal, but in reality you’ll receive 5-6 dishes composed of fresh Nordic produce for the low price of a mere $60.
-As with all of the divine restaurants I’ll recommend in this guide, the menu is based upon local ingredients partial to whichever time of year you’re visiting during, so you can expect the individual dishes to rotate depending on which fruits and vegetables are in season.
+Rest after another long day of adventuring, then head outside once more to enjoy dinner at Vækst.
+Another Michelin Guide restaurant, enter a greenhouse with hanging plants and moody lowlights illuminating the glass framework to dig into a delicious and cost-effective multi-course traditional Danish meal.
+The dinner is marketed as a 3-course meal, but in reality you’ll receive 5-6 dishes composed of fresh Nordic produce for the low price of $60.
+The menu is based upon local ingredients partial to the time of year; expect the individual dishes served to rotate depending on which fruits and vegetables are in season.

 Day 4